fbcosentino/godot-madtalk/docs/help.md

 You need four steps:

   * Obviously, install the plugin and activate it.
-You need the `res://addons/madtalk` folder (which contains the editor plugin) _and_ the `res://madtalk` folder (which contains the runtime interpreter and dialog data, which are part of your exported game)
+You only need the `res://addons/madtalk` folder
   * Create a set of `Control` nodes to show the dialog messages (examples further below)
   * Put a `Node` in the scene holding the runtime script, set the values you want and tell it which `Control` nodes to use (the ones you created above)
   * Add at least two function calls somewhere in your code called in the node mentioned above: `start_dialog("sheet id")` to fire a dialog sheet, and `dialog_acknowledge()` to progress the dialog (usually pressing space, enter, clicking mouse, etc)